cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     worldToIndex: mat4
 }

-// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageVolumeModifiedEvent = CustomEvent_2<ImageVolumeModifiedEventDetail>

-// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageVolumeModifiedEventDetail = {
     imageVolume: IImageVolume
     FrameOfReferenceUID: string
 }

-// Warning: (ae-missing-release-tag) "init" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function init(defaultConfiguration?: {}): void;

-// Warning: (ae-missing-release-tag) "initElementCursor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function initElementCursor(element: HTMLElement, cursor: MouseCursor | null): void;

-// Warning: (ae-missing-release-tag) "InteractionTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type InteractionTypes = 'Mouse';

-// Warning: (ae-missing-release-tag) "IPoints" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type IPoints = {
     page: Types_2.Point2;